tartar121/CCINFOM-S17-11-DBAPP/README.md

 # Pharmacy Management System
 This repository contains the database application project in partial fulfillment for the **CCINFOM (Information Management)** course at **De La Salle University.**
-The system is built using Java and SQL to provide a structured solution for managing a pharmacy's complex data.
+The system is built using Java and MySQL to provide a structured solution for managing a pharmacy's complex data.

 ## Key Features
 #### Records Management